Trends and drivers of fauna abundance of the offshore Gulf of Mexico: Narrowing the data gap in the Gulf’s largest ecosystem component

 Sedimentary biogeochemical indicators of ecosystem change in the Northern Gulf of Mexico after 2010

-Results showed that the upper ~1 cm depth sedimentary interval (corresponding to 2010-2011) is distinct with higher hydrocarbon concentrations and signatures compared to previous years.
-This study demonstrates for the first time, the sink to the seafloor of oil-derived hydrocarbons from a submerged oil spill.
+Results showed that the upper ~1 cm depth sedimentary interval (corresponding to 2010-2011) is distinct with higher hydrocarbon concentrations and signatures than in previous years.
+This study demonstrates, for the first time, the sink to the seafloor of oil-derived hydrocarbons from a submerged oil spill.
 Our findings underline the complexity of the depositional event observed in the aftermath of the DWH event regarding multiple sources, variable concentrations, and spatial (depth-related) variability.
 Also, we were able to test our sampling and geochemical approaches after a marine gas well blowout (Hercules 265), indicating the importance of ocean observing systems to coordinate rapid-response efforts to effectively assess environmental impacts resulting from accidental releases of oil contaminants.
-Analyses were conducted in Dr. Dave Hollander and Dr. Gregg Brook labs (PI’s), under C-IMAGE I and DEEP-C Consortia.
+Analyses were conducted in Dr. Dave Hollander and Dr. Gregg Brook’s labs (PI’s), under C-IMAGE I and DEEP-C Consortia.